Group Leader

 Dr. Christopher Ritter

 Christopher Ritter is a postdoctoral researcher in the Neurolinguistics lab at the University of Zürich (UZH).
-In his current project he is investigating early development of neural language networks in fetuses using functional MRI and how they respond to the presentation of different auditory stimuli.
+In his current project he is investigating how language contour of infant cries affects caretakers and non-caretakers perceive said cries and how a familiar language contour may mitigate the cry roughness.

 After completing his doctorate on the neurobiological basis of major depressive disorder at the University of Zürich in 2022, he went on to research structural and functional networks in prematurely born children who either received erythropoietin or placebo as a postdoctoral researcher at the Children’s Hospital Zürich.